 Do you have another career in mind?
 Search for careers

 The Mammography program is a post-associate advanced certificate that is designed for ARRT registered radiologic technologists.
 This program prepares students to perform screening and diagnostic mammography procedures using dedicated mammography equipment.
 The curriculum is based on the recommended American Society of Radiologic Technology (ASRT) mammography guidelines and includes both didactic and clinical education.
 Upon successful completion of the Mammography program, students are eligible to take the ARRT post-primary certification examination in mammography.
 In an effort to accommodate working radiologic technologists, this program will be offered in a blended-format.

 Washtenaw Community College uses a limited enrollment process for admission to this program.
-Each year, approximately 12 students are accepted to the program for a Winter semester start.
+Each year, approximately 12 students are accepted to the program annually.
 There are multiple requirements that must be completed prior to submitting an application for admission.
 For detailed information regarding admission to this health care program, please visit our Health Care website at https://www.wccnet.edu/learn/departments/alhd/ .

 Prerequisite and program requirements along with WCC's point system and scales are reviewed annually and subject to change.
 Students are expected to meet the prerequisite and program requirements of the catalog term for the semester in which they first begin the program.
 Details regarding WCC's admissions process and to download the application can be found on WCC's Student Welcome Center, Health and Second Tier Program, information page: https://www.wccnet.edu/start-now/degree/2nd-tier/ .

 Requirements for application are: